cyverse-archive/Conrad/README.markdown

 These services are endpoints that interface with the genome_references table of the Discovery Enviroment database.
 Genome references hold metadata about stored genomes.

-Namely, a unique identifier of the reference, the path where the genome file is held, the user id of the creator of the genome file, the name of the genome being referenced, and whether or not the genome has been marked as deleted.
+The metadata they hold is namely a unique identifier of the reference called a uuid, the path where the genome file is held, the user id of the creator of the genome file, the name of the genome being referenced, whether or not the genome has been marked as deleted, when the reference was last modified, and who modified it last.

+All the genome reference endpoint will return a success body with a JSON representation of the serviced data.

+500 errors are usually caught so they are rare.
+They will happen most commonly when passing incorrectly formed JSON data when creating and modifying genome references.

 #### Listing All Genome References